moonsama/docs/docs/pallets-precompiles/solidity-precompiles/author-mapping-precompile.md

 Note

-There can be some unintended consequences when using the precompiled contracts on Moonbeam.
-Please refer to the [Security Considerations](https://docs.moonbeam.network/builders/get-started/eth-compare/security) page for more information.
+There can be some unintended consequences when using the precompiled contracts on Moonsama Network.
+Please refer to the [Security Considerations](builders/get-started/eth-compare/security) page for more information.

 ## The Author Mapping Solidity Interface

-`[AuthorMappingInterface.sol](https://github.com/PureStake/moonbeam/blob/master/precompiles/author-mapping/AuthorMappingInterface.sol)` is a Solidity interface that allows developers to interact with the precompile's methods.
+`[AuthorMappingInterface.sol](/blob/master/precompiles/author-mapping/AuthorMappingInterface.sol)` is a Solidity interface that allows developers to interact with the precompile's methods.

 - **removeKeys**() - removes the author ID and session keys.
 Replaces the deprecated `clearAssociation` extrinsic
 - **setKeys**(*bytes memory* keys) — accepts the result of calling `author_rotateKeys`, which is the concatenated public keys of your Nimbus and VRF keys, and sets the author ID and the session keys at once.
 Useful after a key rotation or migration.
-Calling `setKeys` requires a [bond](https://docs.moonbeam.network/builders/pallets-precompiles/precompiles/author-mapping/#mapping-bonds).
+Calling `setKeys` requires a [bond](builders/pallets-precompiles/precompiles/author-mapping/#mapping-bonds).
 Replaces the deprecated `addAssociation` and `updateAssociation` extrinsics
 - **nimbusIdOf**(*address* who) - retrieves the Nimbus ID of the given address.
 If no Nimbus ID exists for the given address, it returns `0`
 - **addressOf**(*bytes32* nimbusId) - retrieves the address associated to a given Nimbus ID.
 If the Nimbus ID is unknown, it returns `0`
 - **keysOf**(*bytes32* nimbusId) - retrieves the keys associated to the given Nimbus ID.
 If the Nimbus ID is unknown, it returns empty bytes

 The following methods are **deprecated**, but will still exist for backwards compatibility:

 - **addAssociation**(*bytes32* nimbusId) — maps your author ID to the H160 account from which the transaction is being sent, ensuring it is the true owner of its private keys.
-It requires a [bond](https://docs.moonbeam.network/builders/pallets-precompiles/precompiles/author-mapping/#mapping-bonds).
+It requires a [bond](builders/pallets-precompiles/precompiles/author-mapping/#mapping-bonds).
 This method maintains backwards compatibility by setting the `keys` to the author ID by default
 - **updateAssociation**(*bytes32* oldNimbusId, *bytes32* newNimbusId) — updates the mapping from an old author ID to a new one.
 Useful after a key rotation or migration.
 It executes both the `add` and `clear` association extrinsics automically, enabling key rotation without needing a second bond.
 This method maintains backwards compatibility by setting the `newKeys` to the author ID by default
 - **clearAssociation**(*bytes32* nimbusId) — clears the association of an author ID to the H160 account from which the transaction is being sent, which needs to be the owner of that author ID.
 Also refunds the bond